feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 const featureAppManager = new FeatureAppManager(featureServiceRegistry);
 ```

-**Note:** The integrator needs a self-selected but unique consumer ID to
+> The integrator needs a self-selected but unique consumer ID to register or
-register or [consume Feature Services][consuming-feature-services] (in the
+> [consume Feature Services][consuming-feature-services] (in the example above
-example above it is `'acme:integrator'`).
-All [Feature Services registered
+> it is `'acme:integrator'`).
+All [Feature Services registered together][faq-1]
-together][faq-1] using the `registerFeatureServices` method of the
+> using the `registerFeatureServices` method of the `FeatureServiceRegistry` are
-`FeatureServiceRegistry` are automatically sorted topologically and therefore do
+> automatically sorted topologically and therefore do not need to be registered
-not need to be registered in the correct order.
+> in the correct order.

 ## Module Loader